yeahjack/chatgpt_zulip_bot/README.md

 ## Commands
 * `/help`: print this usage information.
 * `/end`: end the current conversation.
 Bot will answer questions based on the context of the conversation.
-If see a rate limit exceed error after the 3000 token limit is reached in a single conversation, then you must restart the conversation with `/end`.
+If you see a rate limit exceed error after the 3000 token limit is reached in a single conversation, then you must restart the conversation with `/end`.

 # Contributing and bug reports